Yulv-git/Search-for-Typos/README.md

 ### 1. Features

-Currently, only some typos are supported.
-Also, binary text are not supported.
+Currently, typos lookup for non-binary files (text files such as .txt and .md, code script files such as .py and .c) are supported.
+The typos lib is extensible and customizable, and supports regular expressions.

 #### 1.1. repeated English words